-- o SILs Comparison: The Permittee may model the emissions increase associated with the proposed project to demonstrate that the proposed project will have an ambient impact below the SILs.
-If the ambient impacts from the project are greater than SILs based on a preliminary modeling analysis, the Permittee may evaluate additional controls or dispersion techniques to mitigate the project's impact to be below the SILs.
-The recommended additional controls or dispersion techniques are the same to those for preventing NAAQS exceedances as discussed in Section 5.1. - O NAAQS Comparison: For some circumstances, although the facility is located in a nonattainment area, the most recent three years of ambient monitoring data may indicate that the background concentrations for the project site area are below the NAAQS.
-For this case, the Permittee may model the post-project facility-wide emissions and add modeling results to representative ambient background concentrations to demonstrate that the total concentrations are below the NAAQS. - o Pre-Project and Post-Project Comparison: Not limiting to the project itself, this option allows Permittee to reduce the ambient impacts from the facility by exploring control/dispersion options for other sources within the facility that are not affected by the project.
-The Permittee may model the pre-project and post-project facility-wide emissions separately to demonstrate that the post-project ambient impacts are equal to or less than the pre-project ambient impacts.
+- Hybrid Approach of NAAQS and SILs: For some cases showing the modeled violations, the Permittee may compare modeled impacts from the project emissions associated with the modeled violations, paired in time and space, to the SIL for the relevant pollutant and averaging period.
+The demonstration is satisfied if the source impact is less than the SIL at projected violations. - Modification - SILs Comparison: The Permittee may model the emissions increase associated with the proposed project to demonstrate that the proposed project will have an ambient impact below the SILs.
+If the ambient impacts from the project are greater than SILs based on a preliminary modeling analysis, the Permittee may refine emission estimates or evaluate additional controls to mitigate the project's impact to be below the SILs.
+The recommended methods are the same to those for avoiding the modeled interference with NAAQS as discussed in Section 5.1. - NAAQS Comparison: For some circumstances, although the facility is located in a nonattainment area, the most recent three years of ambient monitoring data may indicate that the background concentrations for the project site area are below the NAAQS.
+For this case, the Permittee may model the post-project facility-wide emissions and add modeling results to representative ambient background concentrations to demonstrate that the total concentrations are below the NAAQS. - Pre-Project and Post-Project Comparison: Not limiting to the project itself, this option allows Permittee to reduce the ambient impacts from the facility by exploring control/dispersion options for other sources within the facility that are not affected by the project.
+The Permittee may model the pre-project and post-project facility-wide emissions separately to demonstrate that the modeled design concentrations of the post-project are equal to or less than those of the pre-project. - Hybrid Approach of NAAQS and SILs: For some cases showing the modeled violations, the Permittee may compare modeled impacts from the project emissions associated with the modeled violations, paired in time and space, to the SIL for the relevant pollutant and averaging period.
+The demonstration is satisfied if the source impact is less than the SIL at projected violations.